ilya-dyaglev/echotype/README.md

 │   │   ├── TypingArea.css
 │   │   ├── Results.css
 │   │   ├── FilterModal.css
+│   │   ├── FeedbackModal.css
 │   │   ├── CustomTable.css
 │   │   └── Main.css
+│   ├── types.ts
 │   ├── App.tsx
-│   ├── index.tsx
+│   ├── main.tsx
 │   └── ...
 ├── package.json
 └── README.md
 ```

+- **amplify/**: Contains AWS Amplify backend configurations and resources.
 - **components/**: Contains all React components used in the application.
+    - **FeedbackModal.tsx**: Component for the feedback submission modal.
 - **styles/**: Contains CSS files for styling the components.
+- **types.ts**: TypeScript definitions for shared types, such as `FeedbackData`.
 - **App.tsx**: The main application component that manages state and data fetching.
-- **index.tsx**: Entry point of the React application.
+- **main.tsx**: Entry point of the React application.

 ---